 Preheat oven to 350 degrees Fahrenheit.
 Grease two 9-inch round cake pans and set aside.
 In a medium bowl, whisk together flour, espresso powder, baking powder, baking soda, salt, and cardamom.
 In a large bowl, beat together butter, sugar, and molasses until fluffy, about 2 minutes.
 Add eggs one at a time, beating in between.
 Beat in vanilla.
 Beat in coffee.
 Add dry ingredients in halves, alternating with the milk, until just combined.
 Divide batter evenly between cake pans and bake until tester comes out clean, 20-25 minutes.
 Let cool five minutes in pan before turning out on cooling rack to cool completely.

-Beat together butter, cream cheese, espresso powder, and vanilla.
+Beat together butter, sweetened condensed milk, cream cheese, espresso powder, and vanilla.
 Gently fold in the Cool Whip in thirds.
 Once cake is completely cool, place one layer on a cake stand, with parchment paper gently tucked around its sides to catch any drippings of frosting.
 Top the cake layer with about 1 heaping cup of frosting and gently spread to the edges.
 Place second layer on top, dolloping frosting into the center and spreading out and down the sides of the cake.
 Once the cake is completely frosted, gently tug the parchment paper out from under the sides of the cake.
 Voila!